JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 2 - Personal Dashboard/Personal Dashboard.md

 - Build a customizable dashboard application where users can add, remove, and interact with various widgets like a weather report, a to-do list, and a news feed.

 ## Instructions: **Part 1**
-- Create a main dashboard component (DashboardComponent) that will serve as the container for the widgets.
+- Create a main dashboard component (DashboardComponent) that will serve as the container for the widgets. #DONE
 - Set up basic routing, if necessary, for navigation within the app.
 - Define the dashboard as a route in your routing configuration.
 This will be the central hub where users can add and interact with widgets.
 - Create individual components for each widget (e.g., WeatherWidgetComponent, TodoListComponent, NewsFeedComponent).